 As a business page owner, NOW is the time to start engaging in conversations.
 Build the connection between you and your personal friends, build the connection through groups and start making the conversations happen.
 YES, it will take some blood and sweat on your behalf to make this happen.
 NO, there is no software that will do this for you!

 Up to now, many business page owners were posting content on their pages to be seen as active.
-Now we need to really relook at the strategies we’ve been using and change our approach in 2018.
+Now we need to really relook at the strategies we’ve been using and change our approach.

 What doesn’t work is using third-party scheduling tools, so forget PostPlanner, HootSuite, Meet Edgar and the like when using Facebook.
 Stick to the scheduling tool inside of Facebook.